RazortoothRTC/lf-workflow-dash/README.md

 Keep reading to learn about modifying an existing dashboard, or how to build your own dashboard.

+To install this, there are a number of approaches, however, this works:

+- virtualenv menv
+- . ./menv/bin/activate
+- sh ./.setup_dev.sh

+After this, you can follow the steps to run this manually, or run it as part of a GHA.

 ## Modify the LF Dashboard

 1. **Modify the YAML in this repo**